 Poor diet, unhealthy sleeping patterns, lack of exercise and unhealthy habits are sure to take a serious toll on your health throughout your life.
 To keep your heart strong and healthy at any age, simple steps can be beneficial for you.
 Here is what you need to do as per your age.

 Your age shouldn’t be a blocker for your heart health.
 It might seem cliches but everyone at any age can benefit from mild exercise and a healthy nutritious diet.

 Make a Nutritious Diet Plan– You become what you eat.
 Opt for foods that are low in sodium and saturated fats.
 Limit the consumption of artificial sweeteners and beverages.
 Add fish, fibre-rich whole grains, fruits, vegetables, seeds, nuts and legumes as they are part of a healthy diet.
 If you want to eat meat then make sure to select the lean cuts of meat.

 Most importantly, you should learn about the various signs and symptoms of heart attack and stroke.
-Not everyone can feel the numbness or even chest pain when they suffer from a heart attack.
-Besides, men and women show different symptoms.
+Not everyone can feel numbness or even chest pain when they suffer from a heart attack.
+Besides, men and women show different heart disease symptoms.

 Simple Steps for Healthy Heart